matplotlib/matplotlib/doc/users/dflt_style_changes.rst

   import matplotlib.ticker as mticker ax.set_major_locator(mticker.MaxNLocator(nbins=9, steps=[1, 2, 5, 10])

+The algorithm used by `~matplotlib.ticker.MaxNLocator` has been improved, and this may change the choice of tick locations in some cases.
+This also affects `~matplotlib.ticker.AutoLocator`, which uses ``MaxNLocator`` internally.

 For a log-scaled axis the default locator is the `~matplotlib.ticker.LogLocator`.
 Previously the maximum number of ticks was set to 15, and could not be changed.
 Now there is a